dbt-labs/docs.getdbt.com/website/docs/terms/dimensional-modeling.md

 A fact is a collection of information that typically refers to an action, event, or result of a business process.
 As such, people typically liken facts to verbs.
 In terms of a real business, some facts may look like account creations, payments, or emails sent.

-It’s important to note that fact tables act as a historical record of those actions.
+It’s important to note that fact <Term id="table">tables</Term> act as a historical record of those actions.
 You should almost never overwrite that data when it needs updating.
 Instead, you add new data as additional rows onto that table.

 For many businesses, marketing and finance teams need to understand all the touchpoints leading up to a sale or conversion.
 A fact table for a scenario like this might look like a `fct_account_touchpoints` table: